gunner73/Disclose/README.md

-# Disclose Intro:
+# Disclose
-Giving complain to the right person who in charge.
+A problem sharing platform

 # How to Install Node.js and NPM on Windows